The student response to livable nashville

 Of all the stakeholders engaged in the Livable Nashville plan, youth may be one of the most important to its own sustainability.
 Decades from now, today’s students will represent Nashville’s future residents, parents, leaders, even mayors.
 And as the ultimate inheritors and beneficiaries of the plan, they are critical to its process and need to be involved from the very beginning.

 Guided by Urban Green Lab, a nonprofit dedicated to teaching sustainable living in Nashville, Livable Schools will be spearheaded by a groundbreaking LSC at Hume-Fogg Academic Magnet High School, plus a steering committee of chairs from each school council whose purpose is to mobilize LSCs and evaluate their impact relative to Livable Nashville’s measures.
-Together, the Mayor and youth represent a one-of-a-kind partnership, contributing students’ unique perspective, energy, creativity, and reach toward the vision of a more sustainable Nashville.
+These student-led groups represent a one-of-a-kind program, contributing students’ unique perspective, energy, creativity, and reach toward the vision of a more sustainable Nashville.